How to Choose the Right Uptime Monitor in 2026

 What's the best uptime monitoring tool in 2026?

 It depends on your use case.
 For solo founders, ecommerce stores, and early-stage SaaS teams, Velprove's free plan covers HTTP monitors across 5 regions, a browser login monitor, multi-step API monitors, and a public status page at no cost with no credit card required.
-For agencies monitoring more than 25 client sites, Hyperping is built for that use case at scale.
+For agencies, Velprove Pro is a 10-client unit at $49 flat (about $4.90 per client per month) with a branded custom-domain status page per client; beyond 10 clients we build a custom plan around your specific client book via support@velprove.com.
 For SaaS teams with SOC 2 or Terraform requirements, Uptime.com and Site24x7 are calibrated for enterprise procurement.
-For hosting resellers, HetrixTools wins on bulk-provisioning API and blacklist monitoring.
+For small-to-medium hosting resellers, Velprove fits within the Starter and Pro caps; for large or bulk-provisioning resellers, HetrixTools wins on bulk-provisioning API and blacklist monitoring.
 Velprove paid tiers start at Starter $19 and Pro $49 per month for teams that outgrow the free plan.

 What's the best free uptime monitor in 2026?